 This series of transactions, as described further above, was between us and our existing stockholders.
-Under ASC 470-50-40, the exchange of Notes for shares of preferred stock was treated as an extinguishment of debt and we recognized a loss on the Note exchange of \$48.6 million for the year ended December 31, 2013.
+Under applicable accounting guidance, the exchange of convertible promissory notes (the "Notes") for shares of preferred stock was treated as an extinguishment of debt and we recognized a loss on the Note exchange of \$48.6 million for the year ended December 31, 2013.
 The exchange of shares of Preferred Series A - E for shares of Series A-1 convertible Preferred stock was treated as a redemption of the shares of Preferred Series A - E and we recognized a deemed contribution to equity of \$140.6 million (net of original issuance costs of \$3.0 million related to shares of Preferred Series A - E) for the year ended December 31, 2013.

 Both the loss on the exchange of the Notes and the deemed contribution from the exchange of Preferred Series A - E were based on our estimate of the per share fair value of the shares of Series A-1 convertible preferred stock of \$1.54.
 This estimate was determined in accordance with the guidelines under FASB ASC 718 and ASC 820.
-We used the valuation in determining our enterprise value for us and the probability weighted expected exit scenarios of the Company as of the date of the exchange.
-The assumptions for the valuation are based on our judgment and understanding of our business and our probability to have a successful exit in an initial public offering or through a sale of the Company.

 On September 23, 2013 we sold 1,766,430 additional shares of Series A-1 convertible preferred stock for gross proceeds of \$2.4 million at a purchase price of \$1.36 per share.
 We determined the fair value of the shares of Series A-1 convertible preferred stock to be \$4.7 million based on a per share fair value of \$2.69, which was based upon an estimate of the enterprise value of the Company using a projected offering price in an initial public offering, and we recorded a deemed dividend of \$2.3 million for the difference in the sales price of the Series A-1 convertible preferred stock and the fair value of the shares.
-We determined the fair value of the Series A-1 convertible preferred stock as of September 23, 2013 taking into account all material facts and circumstances known to us as of the date of the sale of Series A-1 preferred stock on September 23, 2013 including the independent third party valuation of August 15, 2013 and subsequent changes in our operations, prospects and expected operating results.